Frequently Asked Questions

 Who is eligible to apply for these grants?

-This fund is designed to support Black educators.
-Teachers who have already applied or been accepted to a Montessori training program will be prioritized for grant awards.
+This fund is designed to support educators who live in and serve communities of color and ensure more high quality early learning opportunities are available across the United States.
+Educators who have already applied, enrolled or been accepted to a Montessori training program will be prioritized for grant awards.

 I’m already working at a Wildflower School.
 Can I still apply for a Montessori scholarship?

 Yes!
-If you have not obtained your credential from a MACTE certified training center or want another level of training feel free to apply.
+If you have not obtained your credential from a MACTE certified training center or want another level of training you are encouraged to apply.

 When can I apply for a Montessori credential scholarship?